 The desire to relieve pain is certainly understandable.
-However, if patients knew the severity of the side effects of prescription narcotics, many would opt not to take them, or to take them only in extreme cases and for short durations.
-Side effects of narcotics include: cognitive and conative difficulties; sleep disorders; sexual dysfunction; dependency and addiction; weight gain; mood disturbances; social withdrawal and, hormonal disturbances.
+However, if patients knew the severity of the side effects of prescription narcotics, many would opt not to take them, or to take them only in extreme cases and for short duration.
+Side effects of narcotics include: cognitive and conative difficulties; sleep disorders; sexual dysfunction; dependency and addiction; weight gain; mood disturbances; social withdrawal and hormonal disturbances.

 “Opiates, or narcotics, are meant for short-term pain control for extreme cases such as surgical pain, acute injuries, and terminal cancer pain.
 They should not be used long-term,” says Dr. Vengurlekar.
 “Rather, patients should seek out effective, minimally invasive procedures from reputable physicians for the alleviation of pain. ”Premier Pain Institute is the compelling choice for Scottsdale/Phoenix area residents (both permanent and winter residents) who wish to manage pain with non-addictive and minimally invasive treatments and procedures.
 Dr. Sham Vengurlekar, MD PC, founded Premier Pain Institute 28 years ago, and has been named a “Top Doc” by Phoenix magazine for numerous years.
 For more information, visit https://www.azpainmd.com